 The story was called “The Vessel” and was published in the anthology HELP!
 WANTED: TALES OF ON-THE-JOB TERROR.
 It’s a Lovecraftian horror erotica piece.

 You mention two writing groups you co-founded.
 Why two?

 They each serve different purposes.

 In 1995 writer John Irwin, Hollie Snider and myself had been attending creative writing classes at Pikes Peak Community College.
 We decided to take the relaxed approach our teacher had and make a writing group.
-Hollie and I visited every writing group we could find (and two in Kansas), took notes, and we three founded the Colorado Springs Fiction Writers Group (csfwg.org) in January 1996.
+Hollie and I visited every writing group in Colorado we could find (even two in Kansas), took notes, and we three founded the Colorado Springs Fiction Writers Group (csfwg.org) in January 1996.
 Its focus was “To Make Good Writers Better.”
 During my 13 year presidency, the CSFWG took awards: